kedNalatacId/alttp_sm_combo_randomizer_rom/README.md

 4. Added quickswap from ALTTPR
     - but removed iterating through the bottles as it was annoying
+        - instead bottles cycle via double-shoulder press
+            - this version has been PRed into both ALTTPR and SMZ3 (not necessarily accepted)
-        - could be added back with templating easily enough
+        - can be added back if requested

 5. Added SMZ3 heart color (previously only available from frontend)
     - for those of us who compile seeds from CLI